NCAR/FastEddy-model/README.md

 To build on other HPC systems with NVIDIA GPUs, check for availability of the aformentioned modules/dependencies.
 Successful compilation may require modifications to shell environment variable include or library paths, or alternatively minor adjustments to the include or library flags in SRC/FEMAIN/Makefile.

 ## Example PBS job script
-A bash-based PBS job submission script for running the model on NCAR's Casper machine.
+A bash-based PBS job submission script for running the model on NSF NCAR's Casper machine.
 This script assumes you have cloned this repository into a /glade/work/$USER/FastEddy directory you created.
 ```
 #!/bin/bash
 #